 Back up payment options

 Not all credit cards are accepted everywhere.
-For instance, while the American Express Cobalt is one of the best credit cards in Canada for dining, a number of restaurants do not accept AMEX.
-In this scenario, having another credit card that is issued by either Visa or MasterCard means you can still use credit as a payment option.
+For instance, while the American Express Cobalt is one of the best credit cards in Canada for dining, a number of restaurants do not accept Amex.
+In this scenario, having another credit card that’s issued by either Visa or Mastercard means you can still use credit as a payment option.
 The same applies in the case of Costco, which only accepts Mastercard.

-Additionally, having multiple credit cards can prove useful in cases when one of your cards is not accessible such as if it’s lost or frozen due to suspicious activity.
+Having multiple credit cards can also prove useful in cases when one of your cards is not accessible such as if it’s lost or frozen due to suspicious activity.